actions/importer-labs/azure_devops/6-migrate.md

 ### Next lab

-This concludes all labs for migrating Azure DevOps pipelines to Actions with Valet!
+This concludes all labs for migrating Azure DevOps pipelines to Actions with GitHub Actions Importer!